 Synonyms of Euphorbia corollata (21) (Updated on 5-12-21 from Plants of the World Online): Agaloma arundelana (Bartlett) Nieuwl., Agaloma corollata (L.) Raf., Agaloma joorii (Norton) Nieuwl., Agaloma marilandica (Greene) House, Agaloma olivacea (Small) Nieuwl., Euphorbia arundelana Bartlett, Euphorbia corollata var. glauca Millsp., Euphorbia corollata var. grandiflora Boiss., Euphorbia corollata var. joorii Norton, Euphorbia corollata var. molle Millsp., Euphorbia corollata var. subpetiolata Boiss., Euphorbia corollata var. viridiflora Farw., Euphorbia discolor Bertol., Euphorbia marilandica Greene, Euphorbia olivacea Small, Galarhoeus corollatus (L.) Haw., Tithymalopsis arundelana (Bartlett) Small, Tithymalopsis corollata (L.) Klotzsch & Garcke, Tithymalopsis corollata (L.) Small, Tithymalopsis joorii (Norton) Small, Tithymalopsis olivacea (Small) Small

 Euphorbia corollata L. is the correct and accepted scientific name for the Flowering Spurge.
 The species and genus were named and described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 1,990 species of Euphorbia (as of 3-7-21 when I last updated this page).
+Plants of the World Online lists 1,988 species of Euphorbia (as of 5-12-21 when I last updated this page).
 The genus is a member of the plant family Euphorbiaceae with a total of 227 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made by POWO.

 The distribution map above of Euphorbia corollata is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database is similar.
 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.